-Electromagnetism is used to measure Conductivity and Resistivity.
-The principals of electromagnetic induction are applied in Airborne, surface and borehole logging systems.
+Electromagnetism is applied in many geophysical methods.
+The principals of electromagnetic induction are applied in airborne, surface and borehole logging systems.

 Electromagnetic methods include a number of surface geophysical applications.
 Surface geophysical applications include Frequency Domain systems and Time Domain Systems.